-- Very simple model of computation. - Only the "current" memory location can be altered. - Very good model for discussing computabiliy, or polynomial vs. exponential time. - Some simple problems like recognizing whether input is of the form xx, where x is a string, have quadratic lower bound. - $\Rightarrow$ Not a good model for developing efficient algorithms.
+- Very simple model of computation. - Only the "current" memory location can be altered. - Very good model for discussing computabiliy, or polynomial vs. exponential time. - Some simple problems like recognizing whether input is of the form xx, where x is a string, have quadratic lower bound. - \Rightarrow Not a good model for developing efficient algorithms.

-- Very simple model of computation. - Only the "current" memory location can be altered. - Very good model for discussing computability, or polynomial vs. exponential time. - Some simple problems like recognizing whether input is of the form xx, where x is a string, have guadratic lower bound.
+- Very simple model of computation. - Only the "current" memory location can be altered. - Very good model for discussing computabiliy, or polynomial vs. exponential time. - Some simple problems like recognizing whether input is of the form xx, where x is a string, have quadratic lower bound. - ightarrow Not a good model for developing efficient algorithms.

-- Very simple model of computation. - Only the "current" memory location can be altered. - Very good model for discussing computability, or polynomial vs. exponential time. - Some simple problems like recognizing whether input is of the form xx, where x is a string, have guadratic lower bound. - $\Rightarrow$ Not a good model for developing efficient algorithms.
+- Very simple model of computation. - Only the "current" memory location can be altered. - Very good model for discussing computabiliy, or polynomial vs. exponential time. - Some simple problems like recognizing whether input is of the form xx, where x is a string, have quadratic lower bound. - \Rightarrow Not a good model for developing efficient algorithms.

-- Input tape and output tape (sequences of zeros and ones; unbounded length). - Memory unit: infinite but countable number of registers $R[0], R[1], R[2], \ldots$ - Registers hold integers. - Indirect addressing.
+- Input tape and output tape (sequences of zeros and ones; unbounded length). - Memory unit: infinite but countable number of registers R[0], R[1], R[2], - Registers hold integers. - Indirect addressing.

-- Input tape and output tape (sequences of zeros and ones; unbounded length). - Memory unit: infinite but countable number of registers $R[0], R[1], R[2], \ldots$ - Registers hold integers. - Indirect addressing.
+- Input tape and output tape (sequences of zeros and ones; unbounded length). - Memory unit: infinite but countable number of registers $R[0], R[1], R[2], \ldots$ - Registers hold integers.

+Indirect addressing.

-- Input tape and output tape (sequences of zeros and ones; unbounded length). - Memory unit: infinite but countable number of registers $R[0], R[1], R[2], \ldots$ - Registers hold integers. - Indirect addressing.
+- Input tape and output tape (sequences of zeros and ones; unbounded length). - Memory unit: infinite but countable number of registers $R[0], R[1], R[2], \ldots$

+Indirect addressing.

-- Input tape and output tape (sequences of zeros and ones; unbounded length). - Memory unit: infinite but countable number of registers $R[0], R[1], R[2], \ldots$ - Registers hold integers. - Indirect addressing.
+- Input tape and output tape (sequences of zeros and ones; unbounded length). - Memory unit: infinite but countable number of registers $R[0], R[1], R[2], \ldots$

+Indirect addressing.

-- input operations (input tape $\rightarrow R[i]$ ) - READ i - output operations ( $R[i] \rightarrow$ output tape) - register-register transfers
+- input operations (input tape $\rightarrow R[i]$) - ► READ i - output operations ($R[i] \rightarrow$ output tape) - register-register transfers

-- indirect addressing - loads the content of the disjeth register into the jeth register - loads the content of the 7-th into the 2010-th register
+- indirect addressing - loads the content of the site of the set of - loads the content of the g-th into the 30 (1)-th register